josephsnow26/NEURANETWORKS/README.md

 # NEURANETWORKS
-neural network approach to ds competition
+neural network approach to ds competition using a non linear approach